Muhtasim-Rasheed/crust-engine/docs/misc.md

 - `insert(list, index, value)`: Inserts the given value at the specified index in the list and returns the new list.
 - `remove(list, index)`: Removes the value at the specified index from the list and returns a list containing the new list and the removed value.
 - `extend(list1, list2)`: Extends the first list with the second list and returns the new list.
+- `contains(list, value)`: Returns true if the list contains the given value, false otherwise.
+- `contains(object, key)`: Returns true if the object contains the given key, false otherwise.
 - `sort(list, closure)`: Sorts the list using the given closure as the comparison function.
 The closure should take two arguments and return a boolean.
 - `filter(list, closure)`: Filters the list using the given closure.
 The closure should take one argument and return a boolean.
 - `map(list, closure)`: Iterates over the list and applies the given closure to each element, returning a new list with the results.
 The closure should take one argument and return a value.